releaseworks/zone2tf/README.md

 # zone2tf
 A script to convert a Bind-compatible DNS zone file to Terraform AWS Route53 configuration.

-This script quick, dirty and will not handle all use cases.
-It's meant to be used as a starting point.
+This script is quick, dirty and will not handle all use cases.
+Use it as a starting point.

 ## Usage
 ```